apanta0525/3013-Algorithms-ray/Assignments/P02/README.md

 ## P02 - AutoComplete in Linear Time
 ### Sudhir Ray
 ### Description:
 This project is about loading a singly linked list with dictionary words, then timing how it takes to look them up.
+Loads all of the words in the linked list.
+It times how long does it to load all the words into the linked list.
+It also looks up for words in linked list and time how long it takes.
+Displays the first ten words found.